saullocastro/mapy/README.md

 Composite
 ---------
-A lot of effort has been done in the composite module in order to provide efficient and convinient means to calculate the stiffness matrix ABD of a laminated composite structure.
+A lot of effort has been done in the composite module in order to provide efficient and convenient means to calculate the stiffness matrix ABD of a laminated composite structure.

 SymPy utils